 - (a) An infinite intersection of open sets, but not constructible. - (b) An infinite union of closed sets, but not constructible.
+(This part may be very hard.)

 Contraction of a subvariety.

 Let X be a variety (over an algebraically closed field k) and let $Y \subset X$ be a closed subvariety.
 Our goal is to construct a k-ringed space $Z = (Z, \mathcal{O}Z) = X/Y$ that is in some sense the result of 'gluing' together the points of Y. While Z can be described by a universal property, we prefer an explicit construction: